cfatrane/nextjs-boilerplate/README.md

 │   ├── components        #
 │   ├── constants         #
 │   ├── hooks             # List of personals hooks
+│   ├── i18n              # Folder for all the configuration and translations files
 │   ├── lib               # The lib folder contains all the utility functions │   ├── redux             #
 │   ├── services          # List of services
 │   ├── styles            # List of styles